Elephants in India

 While sitting with one of the zamindars, I watched his elephant shred down a piece of bamboo, and then use it for picking between her toes.
 Very few animals are clever enough to use tools, and this action emphasised to me the belief that elephants are exceptionally intelligent.
 J. H. Williams, author of Elephant Bill, claimed that they are as clever as English sheepdogs.
 Williams certainly knew his elephants, but I doubt that he had great knowledge of sheepdogs.
 After many conversations with elephant owners, dealers, and mahouts, I decided that an average elephant’s intelligence is considerably more than that of most horses, and a bit less than that of most dogs.
 But each elephant is a most distinct individual, and it is likely that the cleverest elephants are more intelligent than the stupidest Dalmatians.

 There is plenty of evidence to show that elephants are no fools.
 Ditches are sometimes built in an attempt to prevent them raiding crops: elephants can’t jump, and thus a seven-foot-wide ditch is impassable.
-The elephants, however, the elephants promptly fill the ditches with earth, and then walk across.
+The elephants, however, promptly fill the ditches with earth, and then walk across.
 When domestic elephants make night raids on banana plantations, they prevent their neck bells from ringing by stuffing them with mud.
 Their memory is excellent, and it is well known that, even when they have escaped for years into the forests, on their recapture they still remember the customary forty words of command.
 When mahouts try to smuggle an aspirin-sized pill inside a cricket-ball sized tamarind, the elephants will carefully extract the pill, before swallowing the juicy fruit.

 It is widely believed that only the Asian elephant is trainable.
 This is not the case.
 As long ago as the third century BC, the Carthaginians were using African as well as Asian elephants, and when the Carthaginian general, Hannibal, crossed the Alps in 219 BC, his animals were almost certainly African.
 The Romans, too, used both African and Asian elephants, though they tended to use them less for war, and more for ceremonial and gladiatorial purposes.